 Nutrition Information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin and freshness of ingredients used.

-I hope you enjoy this taste of Ireland and this favorite summertime soup.
+I hope you enjoy this taste of Ireland and this favorite summertime pea soup recipe.

 Thanks for following my recipes and ramblings.